mootzen/wazuhMailReport/README.md

 ## Requirements

-Running Wazuh instance and PostFix
+Running Wazuh instance and PostFix (not tested in Docker)

 ## Install:
 ### Create new file as sudo: